vkuhlmann/vkuhlmann.github.io/latex/exercises/2022-02-GSNS/part1.md

 <DocsImage src="/assets/latex/rainbow_scratch68.svg" />

 Note you need a new `\textcolor` for each letter, and that `\textcolor` is defined by `\usepackage{xcolor}`.
-The code can become very unreadable by putting everything on a single line, instead try to put each `\textcolor...` on a separate line.
+The code can become very unreadable if all code is on a single line, instead put each `\textcolor...` on a separate line.

-But avoid getting spaces between the letters!
+When you put each `\textcolor...` on a seperate line, spaces will appear between the rainbow letters.
+Read on this page how to avoid these spaces: <a href="../../whitespace" target="_blank">Whitespace</a>.

 ### Quotes